 This is just my personal style.
 The first thing I write is an introductory paragraph that cites the patient’s name, claimed injury, and brief description of that injury and residual damages.
 I end it with my opinion, right up front.
 This may be the last sentence I actually write, but it should be prominent, with any disclaimers.

 I might then have a section that lists the supportive evidence.
 Bullets are great for this.
 I follow with mitigating information that may work against the claim, probably in paragraph form, to allow your positive bullet points to take center stage.

-I also have a bullet list of pre-existing or concomitant conditions that influenced the outcome of the injury.
+I also have a bullet list of pre-existing or comorbid conditions that influenced the outcome of the injury.
 If these conditions are likely to be unfamiliar to the attorney, I will footnote rather than clutter up this section with parenthetical references.
 If there is a complicated concept I may use a graphic (who wants to describe a foot orthotic or a fundoplication or ICP screw when a simple image says everything).
-I only use one or at the most two maximize the impact without my report resembling a comic book.
+I only use one or at the most two to maximize the impact without my report resembling a comic book.

 What comes after depends upon the type of report.
 If I have done a chronology, I do not include all that data into the report – that is why I wrote a chronology.
-If it is a stand-alone report, I will want more information about the timeline of events and injury, but a chronology is always preferred.
+If it is a stand-alone report, I will include more information about the timeline of events and injury, but a chronology is always preferred.

 This is where I would address standards of care, if applicable, contributory negligence, and how the case might have resolved but for those issues, whatever they may be.

 If I can clearly see the opposing position, I will point that out and offer any counter points.